-5.7 Independent Audit.
-S.26(1A) POCA also requires Licence Holders where appropriate, to undertake an independent audit for the purposes of testing their AML/CFT policies, controls and procedures.
-The Gambling Commissioner considers that all B2C Licence Holders, given the scale and customer facing nature of their business, must undertake such an independent audit function (internal and/or external) and B2B Licence Holders should consider it.
+5.7 Independent Audit Function.
+S.26(1A) POCA also requires Licence Holders to undertake an independent audit function for the purposes of testing their AML/CFT policies, controls and procedures with such function having regard to the nature and size of the Licence Holder.
+The Gambling Commissioner considers that all B2C Licence Holders, given the scale and customer facing nature of their business, must undertake a comprehensive independent audit function (internal and/or external) while for B2B Licence Holders the audit function is still necessary but is likely to be smaller in scope.
 The frequency and scale of the audit shall be proportionate to the size and nature of the business as well as findings and recommendations from previous audits and identified trends in the area of AML policy outcomes and changes to business models and so forth.